sturdyfi/sturdy-contracts/README.md

 # Sturdy
 Sturdy is a DeFi lending protocol.
 Sturdy enables 'suppliers' to earn yield on their stablecoins and 'borrowers' to take out interest-free stablecoin loans against their collateral.
 This interest-free mechanic is made possible through rehypothecation: when a borrower deposits their collateral (e.g. ETH), it is staked (e.g. turned into stETH via Lido).
 Over time, this stETH will grow in quantity over time because of its rebasing mechanic; we harvest this yield, convert it to stablecoins, and distribute it to stablecoin suppliers.

 We currently support Dai and USDC for lending and borrowing.
-Users can provide ETH as collateral, which is then staked via Lido.
-When users withdraw their collateral, it is swapped from stETH to ETH via Curve.
-Users also have the option of providing or withdrawing stETH as collateral, skipping the conversion step.
+Users can provide ETH and some Curve LP token (e.g. FRAX3CRV, DOLA3CRV, rETHwstETH-f, steCRV) as collateral, which is then staked via Lido or Convex.

 ## Audit
 The following three contracts are in the scope of the audit: LendingPool.sol, GeneralVault.sol, LidoVault.sol, ConvexCurveLPVault.sol, YearnRETHWstETHVault.sol.